 Torsion Bar Adjustment

-Torsion bars are used on the suspensions of both cars and trucks.
-They provide the suspension coil springs and leaf springs offer with the added benefit of ride height adjustability.
+Both cars and trucks have torsion bar suspensions.
+They provide the suspension coil springs, and leaf springs offer with the added benefit of ride height adjustability.
 They can be designed longitudinally of transversely.
 Weak torsion bars or worn anchors and bushings alter the vehicle's ride height, affecting stability and causing tire wear.

 Take measurements before and after adjustments are performed.
 A good spot would be between the lower part of the fender and the top of the wheel rim.
-Measure the distance from the base of the bolts head to its mating surface as a reference point.
-Tightening this bolt turns the key that adds twist to the torsion bar.
-This extra torque will apply more force to the control arm, raising the vehicle to the desired height.
-Always check for special procedures on different vehicles.
+Measure the distance from the base of the bolt head to its mating surface as a reference point.
+Tightening this bolt turns a key that twists the torsion bar.
+This extra torque applies more force to the control arm, raising the vehicle to the desired height.
+Always check for special procedures on the vehicle your adjusting.